Grub4K/yt-dlp/README.md

-# Download the video with the smallest resolution no worse than 480p,
+# Download the video with smallest resolution no worse than 480p,
 # or the video with the largest resolution available if there is no such video,
 # preferring better codec and then larger total bitrate for the same resolution
 $ yt-dlp -S "+res:480,codec,br"